AJ-RR/Ajay-JunkYardVGPU/README.md

     7. Change the root variable to point to `/home/user/<name>/containerd` then :wq the file to save and close it.
     8. Then run `sudo rc-service containerd restart`.
 4. Now you need to remove iptables and add back iptables using `sudo apk del iptables` followed by `sudo apk add iptables` and then `sudo apk add git`.
-5. Now you can configure a ssh key and link it to your github account.
+5. Now you can configure a ssh key and link it to your GitHub account.
 6. Now clone our repo and install the necessary dependencies.

 ## Necessary Linux Dependencies and Commands

 Run `sudo nerdctl images` then run `sudo nerdctl rmi <image>` for the second image.
 ```
 sudo rm -rf /home/google3/